 In addition, conservationists are working to protect the habitats of these animals.
 This can be done by creating sanctuaries and protected areas safe from human interference.

-The Future of Blonde Squirrels
+The Future of Blonde Squirrels Looks Bright!

 The future of blonde squirrels looks bright.
 With the conservation efforts currently underway, the population of these animals is sure to increase.

-Also, researchers are continuing to study the species to better understand the blonde squirrels biology and behavior.
+Also, researchers are continuing to study the species better to understand the blonde squirrel’s biology and behavior.

 Conclusion